 Overnight and this morning, racers both in eastern Colorado and in Kansas have been struggling with wind.
-Last night night, shortly before Sarah was scheduled for a rest break anyway, a strong storm hit their area.
+Last night, shortly before Sarah was scheduled for a rest break anyway, a strong storm hit their area.
 So her crew shuttled her ahead to Springfield, where she got some sleep in a motel bed, and then drove her back to where they left off.

 She arrived at Time Station #22 in Walsh, Colorado at 4:55 a.m.
 EDT.
 She arrived at Time Station #23 in Ulysses, Kansas at 9:17 a.m.

 She has been been riding some within sight of Tom McKenna #583 and Svata Bozak #455.
 We'll get our spreadsheets updated for our next report.
-In other news, Seana Hogan #161 withdrew due do medical issues.
+In other news, Seana Hogan #161 withdrew due to medical issues.
 We were hoping to see her meet her goal of dropping more time from the women's 50–59 course record she set last year.

 Sunday, June 18, 4:35 p.m.
 CDT